My Projects

 Keywords: Deep Learning, Domain Generalization, Self-Attention

-Domain Generalization (DG) studies the capability of a deep learning model to generalize to outof-training distributions.
-In the last decade, literature has been massively filled with a collection of training methodologies that claim to obtain more abstract and robust data representations to tackle domain shifts.
+Domain Generalization (DG) studies the capability of a deep learning model to generalize to out-of-training distributions.
+In the last decade, literature has been massively filled with training methodologies that claim to obtain more abstract and robust data representations to tackle domain shifts.
 Recent research has provided a reproducible benchmark for DG, pointing out the effectiveness of naive empirical risk minimization (ERM) over existing algorithms.
-Nevertheless, researchers persist in using the same outdated feature extractors, and no attention has been given to the effects of different backbones yet.
-In this paper, we start back to backbones proposing a comprehensive analysis of their intrinsic generalization capabilities, so far ignored by the research community.
+Nevertheless, researchers persist in using the same outdated feature extractors, and little to no attention has been given to the effects of different backbones yet.
+In this paper, we go “back to the backbones”, proposing a comprehensive analysis of their intrinsic generalization capabilities, which so far have been overlooked by the research community.
 We evaluate a wide variety of feature extractors, from standard residual solutions to transformer-based architectures, finding an evident linear correlation between large-scale single-domain classification accuracy and DG capability.
 Our extensive experimentation shows that by adopting competitive backbones in conjunction with effective data augmentation, plain ERM outperforms recent DG solutions and achieves state-of-the-art accuracy.
 Moreover, our additional qualitative studies reveal that novel backbones give more similar representations to same-class samples, separating different domains in the feature space.
-This boost in generalization capabilities leaves marginal room for DG algorithms and suggests a new paradigm for investigating the problem, placing backbones in the spotlight and encouraging the development of consistent algorithms on top of them.
+This boost in generalization capabilities leaves marginal room for DG algorithms.
+It suggests a new paradigm for investigating the problem, placing backbones in the spotlight and encouraging the development of consistent algorithms on top of them.
+The code is available at https://github.com/PIC4SeR/Back-to-Bones.

 wav_2_vec

-Researchers: Vittorio Mazzia, Alkis Koudounas, Eliana Pastor, Giuseppe Attanasio, Manuel Giollo, Thomas Guedré, Cabliero Luca, Elena Baralis
+Researchers: Vittorio Mazzia, Alkis Koudounas, Eliana Pastor, Giuseppe Attanasio, Manuel Giollo, Thomas Guedré, Cagliero Luca, Elena Baralis

 Founded by: Amazon Alexa NU